ThoN148/ECS34_P2/CDSVReader.md

 class CDSVReader{
     private:
-        // A structure that allows you to create variables and function needed for CDSVReaer struct SImplementation;
+        *A structure that allows you to create variables and function needed for CDSVReaer struct SImplementation;

-        // Dynimcally allocating the same typing as Simplementation to Dimplemetation std::unique_ptr<SImplementation> DImplementation;
+        *Dynimcally allocating the same typing as Simplementation to Dimplemetation std::unique_ptr<SImplementation> DImplementation;

-        // Example: This structure can include shared pointer varaible, character varaible, and the bool functions.
+        *Example: This structure can include shared pointer varaible, character varaible, and the bool functions.

     // Public domain of the class
     public: